The Emperor's New Clothes - Understanding Today's Financial World

 Around the globe equity, bond, and real estate markets hover at all-time highs.
 Valuations are extended to the limits, growth languishes, and we are beginning to question the quality of the weavers' work -- no matter how embellished their fairy tale has become.
 The weavers' fabric turns out to be the ballooning debts, the threads are zero interest rates, and it's all beautifully colored with relentless money printing.

-Free market and its invisible hand vs. state interventionism and its frim visible grip
+Free market and its invisible hand vs. state interventionism and its firm visible grip

 We recognize the free market's ability to establish prices for goods, services and assets, through the natural forces of supply and demand.
 However, we also acknowledge the power and the extent of market manipulation through massive state interventionism, which passes today as "counter-cyclical pro-growth policies. " Increasingly, we worry that this may be a failing strategy inspired by John Maynard Keynes' faith that the state apparatus, and its ruling elite, will always save the day.